hoshikawa2/apigw_fn_json_header/index.md

 - Application: **fn_apigw_json**

+Remember the **compartment** you deployed your function.
+You will need this information to configure your **OCI API Gateway** deployment.

 ## Task 3: Configure the OCI Function in API Gateway

 Let's deploy your **API** and integrate with your **OCI functions**.